CodeYourFuture/HTML-CSS-Module-Project/.github/pull_request_template.md

 # Your Details

-- Your Name: Bisi Olajide
+- Your Name: bisi olajide
-- Your City: London
+- Your City: london
 - Your Slack Name: bisioolajide

 # Homework Details